sigasi/sigasi_insights/manual/2_user_interface.md

 The action to remove trailing whitespace is hidden by default.
 You can access it by pressing **Ctrl+3**, type **RTW** and then select the correct action.
-Alternatively, you can [bind this action to a keyboard shortcut](/manual/keyboard-shortcuts) of your preference.
+Alternatively, you can bind this action to [/manual/c_key] of your preference.

 Hover
 =====